 Up until just a few years ago, Philadelphians wanting to hit the slots or blackjack tables would have to make the long trek to Atlantic City.

 Nowadays, the City of Brotherly Love is blessed with an abundance of gambling options as there are four casinos located within 20 miles of downtown Philadelphia, with another one on the way (more on that below).

-One of these casinos, the SugarHouse, is actually located in the city, while the other three are within reasonable driving times away, (most times).
+One of these casinos, Rivers Casino, is actually located in the city, while the other three are within reasonable driving times away, (most times).

 These four busy casinos bring in hundreds of millions of dollars per month in gaming revenue.